WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 If your _Autonomous Custom Element_ borrows concepts from other _built-ins_ then you could make up a similar name.
 For example `fancy-button` for an element like `<button>`, `color-input` for an element like `<input>`, or `radial-meter` for an element like `<meter>`.
-You might want to avoid doing this for all except _Customised Built-ins_.
+You might want to avoid doing this for all except _Customized Built-ins_.
 If your element doesn't share anything in common with an existing _built-in_, then it's best to avoid having a similar name, as it might cause confusion.